 Top of the page

 Rhinoplasty may be done using general or local anesthesia.
-It is usually done as an outpatient procedure but sometimes requires a 1-night stay in the hospital or surgery centre.
+It's usually done as an outpatient procedure.
+But some people may need to stay overnight in the hospital or surgery centre.

 The splint and bandaging around your nose will be removed in about a week.